Whether you are seeking volunteer opportunities, trying to land a summer job or just beginning your career exploration, we're here for you.

-It’s true.
-The economy is in a downturn.
-We are distancing, and many industries are being hit hard.
-Still, we are witnessing innovative solutions to this crisis everyday, as companies adapt, and community and government show up.
-Employers are continuing to hire, and many will be hiring students.
+The economy and the world of work has changed with the pandemic.
+Many industries were hit hard.
+Still, we are witnessing innovative solutions everyday, as companies adapt, and community and government show up.
+Employers are continuing to hire, and many are saying it's a job-seekers market.

 Here are some links to check out:

 - Work Search Insights & Tips *video by Jill Eddy and Danielle Kershaw, SFU Career Education Specialists

 - Looking for Work During COVID?
 Here’s Where to Find Jobs *blog by SFU Career Education Specialist Jill Eddy

 - Looking for Volunteer Roles During COVID? *blog by SFU Communication & Engagement Specialist Sara Rahnama

 - The Government of Canada wants to help you find work.
 Here are links to Employers Hiring and job search tools.

 - Who’s hiring in Canada?
 LinkedIn has made a list

 - Grocery Stores, Food and Beverage Production and Food Delivery Services

 - IT and Tech